GossiTheDog/fixes/RcpEptMapper/README.md

-# RcpEptMapper elevation of privilege patch
+# RpcEptMapper elevation of privilege patch

 itm4n found a great vulnerability in Windows 7 and 2008 where authenticated (but non-administrator) local users can get SYSTEM rights:

 https://itm4n.github.io/windows-registry-rpceptmapper-eop/

-This is caused by Users having ability to create subkeys in two Windows services, although RcpEptMapper is really your route to admin.
+This is caused by Users having ability to create subkeys in two Windows services, although RpcEptMapper is really your route to admin.

 # Patch.bat

-This script is a fix for RcpEptMapper and Dnscache service permission issue, allowing elevation of privilege on Windows 7 and Server 2008/2008 R2.
+This script is a fix for RpcEptMapper and Dnscache service permission issue, allowing elevation of privilege on Windows 7 and Server 2008/2008 R2.

 Example deployment scenarioes: